The Athena SWAN Charter: Promoting Equality and Diversity

 Athena SWAN SILVER Award

-On 1st October 2015, the department was awarded the Athena SWAN Silver Award, in recognition of the steps we have taken in establishing good practice on recruiting, retaining and promoting women in in Science, Technology, Engineering, Maths and Medicine (STEMM) in higher education.
+On 1st October 2015, the department was awarded the Athena SWAN Silver Award, in recognition of the steps we have taken in establishing good practice on recruiting, retaining and promoting women in Science, Technology, Engineering, Maths and Medicine (STEMM) in higher education.

 Our Athena SWAN Lead is Professor Kate Watkins.